binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 #### Mobile Phone Data

-In most cases, everyone carries at least one mobile phone capable of connecting to the Internet via their cellular provider.
+Mostly everyone carries at least one mobile phone capable of connecting to the Internet via their cellular provider.
 Obviously this bypasses any rules that the target organisation has in place.
 Data can be easily exfiltrated directly from mobile devices, or via their access point feature if enabled.
 Bluetooth offers similar functionality.

 An attacker has options such as using staff member's phones.
 They can also get a phone within the wireless access coverage range of a computer with a wireless interface and data to be exfiltrated.
 They then need only force an access point switch.
 This could be done during a lunch break.